-So how can you send email Gmail newsletters in minutes!
+So how can you send Gmail newsletters in minutes!

 The fastest and easiest way to send Gmail newsletters is through elink.io.

-Elink.io allows anyone to send out the perfect, well-crafted and visually appealing newsletter in a matter of minutes!
-The tool works by turning web links automatically into visual content blocks (including a picture, title, and description), you can edit and add your commentary, add a header, publish and send to your Gmail account as an email draft.
+Elink.io allows anyone to send out the perfect, well-crafted, and visually appealing newsletter in a matter of minutes!
+The tool works by turning web links automatically into visual content blocks (including a picture, title, and description).

-It’s the fastest way to create a professional looking email newsletter that looks like a lot of time and effort was placed in creating it.
-Little does your audience know that you created and sent it to them in a matter of minutes!
+It’s the fastest way to create a professional-looking email newsletter that looks like a lot of time and effort was placed into creating it.
+Little does your audience know that you created and sent it to them in a matter of minutes.